gravitational/teleport/rfd/9999-aws-api-integration-using-oidc.md

 At this point, the integration is configured and the user is able to discover RDS DBs without leaving Teleport.

+To do so, when trying to add a RDS Database, they will be asked to select which AWS Integration to use.
+If there's only one AWS Integration, that it will be selected without user's interaction to reduce the required steps.

 #### System's Point of View
 The first interaction between AWS and Teleport happens when the user clicks on `Get Thumbprint` (step 4 of the User's Point of View flow).
 This will trigger a request started by AWS to Teleport hitting the OpenID Configuration endpoint and subsequently the JSON Web Key Set endpoint.

 After this step, when the user tries to list RDS DBs, Teleport generates a token and issues the API call.

-To generate a token, Teleport creates a JWT with the claims described above and the configured role, and signs it with the private key (the public is provided in the public JWKS endpoint).
+To generate a token, Teleport creates a JWT with the claims described [below](#openid-configuration) and the configured role, and signs it with the private key (the public is provided in the public JWKS endpoint).

 AWS receives the request and validates the token against the public key provided by OIDC IdP (ie, Teleport) at the `jwks_uri`.
 If authenticated and authorized for the api call, AWS returns the response to the API call.